 The last day of riding is once again a little shorter than before.
 Although we mostly go around the same towns as on the first day of the trip, our chosen route is a different one – a little easier and faster.
 The ride continues through the mountains, parks and the Spanish forests, but we will often experience the pure pleasure of riding on the well-maintained roads.
 The part of the route near Guadalest stays the same as the previous one, but the landscape around the area is so beautiful that we are almost sure that no one is going to complain.
 After all, the same distance traveled the other way creates a different riding experience 😉 According to our plan, we arrive in Calpe at around 4 p.m. and go straight to the car wash.
 After tidying up the motorcycles, we head to the hotel, where we will deliver your suitcases and take our bags.
 Later that day we all meet at our farewell evening during which we can plan more trips with Motofiesta!

 We meet in front of the hotel a few hours before the departure.
 After that, a comfortable bus takes the participants to the airport, where the Spanish off-road with Motofiesta officially finishes.

 Dates and prices

-The price includes: airport transfers (arrival in Alicante on Saturday), renting a motorcycle with the luggage bags, a guide on a motorcycle, planned route, travel insurance.
+The price includes: airport transfer for suggested flight, accomodation with breakfast, renting a motorcycle with the luggage bags, a guide on a motorcycle, planned route, travel insurance.

-The price does not include: plane tickets, accomodation, boarding, motorcycle fuel, your own expenses
+The price does not include: plane tickets, meals except for breakfasts, motorcycle fuel, your own expenses

 ● The name of the country, España, is derived from the word “Ispania” which means “Land of the Rabbits.”